 Hundreds of people have been hospitalized following e-cigarette use for vaping-related respiratory problems.
 Patients experienced symptoms including a shortness of breath, fatigue, chest pain, cough, anorexia, nausea, diarrhea, and weight loss.
 Juul is now preparing to handle a large number of lawsuits related to Juul injury and unethical marketing tactics.

-If you or a loved one suffered an injury due to a defective E-cigarette device or vaporizer, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding Juul E cigarette lawsuits.
+If you or a loved one suffered an addiction or injury due to an E-cigarette device or vaporizer, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding Ohio Juul lawsuits.